 Speaking of connections, we have the role of humanity.
 And I think this came up on a few fronts.

 First, obviously there’s that constant effort to define personalization.
 Because on the one hand you want to make sure that you’re maintaining that cordial, polite, conversational feel, but you also know that efficiency matters to the customer and to the business.
 The customer wants a fast resolution.
 The business can’t afford a slow resolution.
 So you need to be productive.
-So I think looking at how you can make sure that you’re using customer insights to improve and make the experience quicker and more resolute as opposed to just making it a friendly conversation, I think is a really important tenet of personalization.
+So I think looking at how you can make sure that you’re using customer insights to improve conversational selling and make the experience quicker and more resolute rather than just friendly, I think is a really important tenet of personalization.

 And then finally just looking further at technology, I think there’s that idea of humanizing technology partners.
 The best exhibitors that I spoke to — and I spoke to a lot in the floor, I was doing interviews in my CCW digital area, so I had the opportunity to talk to a few of them — and the best ones were not talking up their technology.
 Because there were over 200 exhibitors there, and many of them have on paper, awesome solutions; they’re doing great things.
 What really makes you stand out is how you can tailor those solutions for the individual contact centers for the leaders who were in that room.
 So that idea of putting a human face on the technology partner was a big thing as well for the vendors that were there.

 RB.AI: There’s a juxtaposition between the personal human side of customer interaction and yet the immediacy that needs to occur within the outreach efforts itself, but also in that experience, in that venue at that time, even if things need to pass to somebody else, or for a whole host of reasons.
-So there’s this push then, because of the time and expense in the immediacy, to interject chatbots into the customer experience.
+So there’s this push then, because of the time and expense in the immediacy, to interject chatbots, or conversational selling, into the customer experience.

 Any discussions from your perspective?
 At least on the floor or just in past conversations what you see are some best practices in that regard?